 Blogging tips – content is Queen!

-Given that your readers are interested in you, your experiences, and your knowledge.
-So in reality they are more interested in what you have to say (your content), than in the layout.
+Your readers are interested in you, your experiences, and your knowledge.
+So in reality, they are more interested in what you have to say (your content), than in the layout.
 These blogging tips will make sure you get it right the first time.